akto-api-security/Documentation/testing/user-roles.md

 ## Testing for Privilege Escalation using Akto

-1. Set up all your application roles in Akto along with the auth token for each role (hardcoded or automated)
+1. Set up all your application roles in Akto along with the auth token for each role (hardcoded or automated).
+Explained [here](#configure-application-roles)
-2. For each role, find all the APIs that are accessible by that role
+2. For each role, find all the APIs that are accessible by that role.
+Explained [here](#create-access-matrix)
-3. Setup automated test to check if any API exclusive to a higher-privilege role can be accessed by a lower-privilege role
+3. Setup automated test to check if any API exclusive to a higher-privilege role can be accessed by a lower-privilege role.
+Explained [here](#create-test-template)

 The instructions here cover the above 3 steps in detail.